nedwors/pluralize/README.md

 // Rockets: 10
 ```
-How about though, if you wanted something along the lines of `there are 10 Rockets`?
+How about if you wanted something along the lines of `there are 10 Rockets`?
 When there's 1 `Rocket`, you'll end up with `There are 1 Rocket`...
 Hmm.
 Well, the pipe operator is your friend!
-Simply declare the singular output to the left of the `|`, the plural to the right.
+Simply declare the singular output to the left, the plural to the right.
 ```php
 pluralize('Rocket', $rockets)
     ->as(fn($plural, $count) => "There is|are $count $plural")